wagnermarques00/Alura-HTML5-CSS3/README.md

 ## Studying at the moment:

-- HTML and CSS: Header, Footer and CSS variables
+- HTML and CSS Part 3: Header, Footer and CSS variables